Sticktron/AhAhAh/README.md

 * /r/jailbreak/ community - idea
 * Sticktron (@sticktron, /u/sticktron) - original author
 * Steven Spielberg & some YouTuber - video clip

+Licence:
+You may not use any of the supplied materials for any commercial use whatsoever.